 Before anything else, you want to make sure you’re ready to take this journey transitioning to natural hair.
-Transitioning to your natural texture will only be as hard as you make Yes, there’ll be learning and a trial and error process involved.
+Transitioning to your natural texture will only be as hard as you make it.
+Yes, there will be learning and a trial and error process involved.
 But by keeping in mind that consistency is the key to your success, you’ll be on your way to a smooth transition.

 Here are three practices that’ll help you along the way of your transition.

-When that new growth starts growing in, you will quickly realize that dealing with two textures requires TLC.
-The line of demarcation which is defined as the point where both textures meet is especially fragile, so you must be gentle when manipulating your hair in this state.
+When that new growth starts coming in, you will quickly realize that dealing with two textures requires a lot of TLC.
+The line of demarcation – which is defined as the point where both textures meet – is especially fragile, so you must be gentle when manipulating your hair in this state.

 We all know that tangles are inevitable, and you may be tempted to just rip through them, especially on wash day.
-Don’t.
-A wide tooth comb will be your best friend while transitioning!
-This will help you gently work through any knots and tangles with minimal if any, breakage.
-Washing your hair sections will also help prevent the hair from getting matted and minimizes the chance of tangles.
+Don’t!
+A wide-tooth comb will be your best friend while transitioning!
+This will help you gently work through any knots and tangles with minimal, if any, breakage.
+Washing your hair in sections will also help prevent the hair from getting matted and minimize the chance of tangles.

-Because the natural oils from the scalp don’t easily travel through the entire shaft of curlier textured hair, adding some extra steps to moisturize after washing is recommended.
-A leave-in conditioner followed by an oil then your styling product will keep those roots from becoming super dry.
+Because the natural oils from the scalp don’t easily travel through the entire shaft of curlier textured hair, adding some extra steps in your routine to moisturize after washing is recommended.
+A leave-in conditioner, followed by an oil and then your styling product, will keep your roots from becoming super dry.

 Protective styling is truly the best way to make your transitioning period count.
-Once the hair is moisturized, keeping it tucked away in cornrows, twists or a low bun keeps the moisture in, means less manipulation for you and the best chance for your hair to thrive until you’re ready to chop off those relaxed ends.
+Once the hair is moisturized, keeping it tucked away in cornrows, twists, or a low bun keeps the moisture in, meaning less manipulation for you and giving your hair its best chance to thrive until you’re ready to chop off those relaxed ends.

 If you transitioned to your natural texture, what helped you get through it?
 If you’re struggling with transitioning right now, which tip do you think will help you the most?